ialbluwi/11102-f25/lessons/effeciency.md

 ## Removing All Occurrences of An Element

-Here is another example that illustrates the importance of algorithm efficiency.
+Let's see another example that illustrates the importance of algorithm efficiency.

 Suppose we want to remove all occurrences of a value `x` from a list named `nums`.
 Here is a simple implementation: